Ready to file that EEO-1 report? Data collection season can be a challenge for even the most experienced HR professionals.

 Here are some examples:

-10. Service workers
+11. Service workers

 The final category includes all jobs in the service sector.
 While some require formal training, many jobs only require experience.
 These jobs often include hospitality positions, security guards, firefighters, dental assistants, and more:

-1. Use your data to set better, clearer goals
+Use your data to set better goals

-By analyzing the results of your EEO-1 report, you can measure your current success with workplace diversity and establish clear goals for the future.Â
+By analyzing the results of your EEO-1 report, you can go beyond compliance and establish a roadmap for stronger workforce planning.

-2. Hire a professional to help with your reporting
+Hire a professional to help with your reporting

-HR compliance isnât easy.
+Navigating HR compliance is complex terrain, made even trickier by frequent regulatory updates.
 Donât be afraid to ask for help if you need it.
-Today, there are a range of professional employer organizations (PEOs) out there that can help you file an accurate, compliant EEO-1 report in a fraction of the time.
+Partnering with a professional employer organization (PEO) or external advisor can help you file an accurate, compliant EEO-1 report in a fraction of the time.

-3. Donât exclude anyone
+Donât exclude anyone

 Once youâve submitted the report, keep a copy for at least one year.
 This helps provide an easy audit trail and may even be mandatory depending on your location.
-Check for the minimum duration in your area and when in doubt, err on the side of caution by keeping a record of your report in a well-organized and easily accessible location.
+Check for the minimum duration in your area, and when in doubt, err on the side of caution by keeping a record of your report in a well-organized and easily accessible location.

 While it may not be the most thrilling HR task on your to-do list, remember that all this data collection is here to serve a higher purpose.
-By taking the time to file your EEO-1 report, youâre not just protecting your business from any regulatory violations, youâre also putting your company in a better position to improve employee diversity and productivity.

 Top FAQs about EEO categories

-To recap, here are some straightforward answers to some of the most common questions about EEO categories.
+Here are some straightforward answers to some of the most common questions about EEO categories.

 1. What is the EEOC?